Skip to content

 A 21-day, board-ready review of your school’s cyber posture.
 Independent advisory.
 Plain language.
 No vendor agenda.

-The Instructure / Canvas incident affected 8,809 institutions globally.
-122 in Australia.
-State education departments in five states.
-Independent schools and major Australian universities publicly named.
+The Instructure / Canvas incident affected 8,809 institutions globally – 122 in Australia, including state education departments in five states, independent schools, and major universities.

 The acute IT phase is over.
 The governance phase is not.
-The Office of the Australian Information Commissioner has directed complaint handling back to the schools themselves.
-Each school's Notifiable Data Breaches scheme assessment is its own to make – Instructure being the breached entity does not discharge the obligation.
+The OAIC has directed complaint handling back to the schools themselves; each school’s Notifiable Data Breaches assessment is its own to make – Instructure being the breached entity does not discharge the obligation.

 The Board-Ready Cyber Posture Assessment.

-Three engagement structures, designed for the decisions a board needs to make.
-Each is delivered by Corvian principal-level advisors.
-Each produces a board-grade report written for governors.
+Three engagement structures, each delivered by Corvian’s principals and producing a board-grade report written for governors.
 Each can begin within ten business days of signing.
+Fees are set out in a single-page proposal following the initial briefing.

 3 weeks